Ground Support Systems Optimisation Research Project (GSSO)

 • Sub-project 7.
 Ground support “capacity consumption” monitoring (scoping study)

-In GSSO 1, we have established, through a comprehensive review of mining practices, that there are three main approaches to ground support design in mining, and each approach is fit for a specific purpose:
+In GSSO 1, we established, through a comprehensive review of mining practices, that there are three main approaches to ground support design in mining, and each approach is fit for a specific purpose:

 1. At the early stage of mining and feasibility study, when experience in local conditions is non-existent and geotechnical data has significant uncertainty: Empirical methods are preferred (i.e. traditionally the Grimstad–Barton chart, now to be replaced by the new GSSO 1 empirical design guidelines (Potvin & Hadjigeorgiou 2016).